 As a small independent agency, the NBA provides an environment that empowers staff to take direct responsibility for delivering significant outcomes in a challenging and ever changing industry.
-We espouse to foster an environment of enthusiasm and leadership, with a strong work ethic.
+We espouse to foster an environment of diversity, enthusiasm and leadership, with a strong work ethic.

 NBA is also supported by an advisory board.
 Visit NBA Board for more information.

 The NBA activities are guided by three key planning documents that are endorsed by Governments:

 - NBA Statement of Expectations and Intent